Environmental sustainability

 Central Utility Plant (CUP)

-The new Central Utility Plant will provide heating, cooling, power, and water for our hospital campus.
-We will replace our current inefficient system with a new, cleaner, highly efficient system.
-And during construction, we will use pollution control equipment to protect neighborhood air quality.
+The new Central Utility Plant provides heating, cooling, power, and water for our hospital campus.
+We replaced an aging and less efficient system with a new, cleaner, highly efficient system.
+During construction of the CUP, we employed pollution control equipment to protect neighborhood air quality.

 Architect's rendering of new central utility plant at Abbott Northwestern Hospital

-How are we making the CUP more efficient?
+How have we made the CUP more efficient?

-• Replacing 1950’s-era boilers with 2 energy-efficient boilers
+• Replaced 1950’s-era boilers with 2 energy-efficient boilers

-• Replacing old emergency power generators 3 energy-efficient generators
+• Replaced old emergency power generators with 3 energy-efficient generators

 • Efficient generators = less diesel fuel used in the event of a major emergency